Overview

 Events

-Events come in two classes: activities and exposures.
-Activities are actions performed by someone whereas exposures are performed towards someone i.e. and ad was served but no-one actively did something.
+- Exposures are actions performed towards someone i.e. an ad was served but no-one actively did something.

 Sessions